An examination of the effect on the Icelandic Banking System of Ver{\dh}trygg{\dh} L\'{a}n (Indexed-Linked Loans): Ver trygg l a n - Index-linked Loans

 Iceland was a signatory member of the Bretton Woods agreement in 1944, and participated in that regime until its break up in 1973.
 While the earlier monetary history appears to be unavailable, high rates of monetary expansion can be seen from the beginning of the central bank's money supply series in 1965 as shown in Figure \ref{fig:iceland_ms}.
 By 1969, and while still in the Bretton Wood's fixed exchange rate framework the M3 money supply was growing at an annual rate above 20\%.
 By 1973, the year of the Bretton Woods collapse, the annual rate of monetary expansion had reached 33\%.
 Iceland then experienced hyperinflationary rates of monetary expansion throughout the 1970's, peaking in 1983 when the money supply expanded by 83\% in a single year.
 Understandably this long period of monetary instability has had significant repercussions for both the Icelandic economy, and the behaviour of its consumers and businesses.

 During the 1960's and 1970's Iceland had a central bank reserve requirement on deposit liabilities of 20\%.
-At the beginning of the hyperinflationary period there does appear to have been an attempt to control the expansion by increasing the reserve requirements, which were raised to 28\% with an additional 2\% special liquidity requirement.
+At the beginning of the hyperinflationary period there does appear to have been an attempt to control the expansion by increasing the reserve requirement, which was raised to 28\% with an additional 2\% special liquidity requirement.
 As described in the Icelandic Central Bank's 1981 Annual report\footnote{Page 10.}, this attempt failed: \begin{quote} "The monetary development in 1980 supported a theory saying that fluctuations in the monetary creation are entirely reflected in the bank's liquidity since no absorbing instruments exist.
 The intended contractionary impact of reserve requirements has been wiped out by the rules of rediscounting" \end{quote} The assumptions behind the theoretical description of the operation of reserve requirements presented in economic textbooks ignore the practicalities involved in the day to day management of temporary imbalances that are created as money flows between banks.
-Inter-bank lending and other methods such as rediscounting\footnote{Borrowing based on an underlying asset which is itself a debt.} allow banks to manage their day to day reserve requirement, by lending excess reserves and borrowing to make up shortfalls.
+Inter-bank lending and other methods such as rediscounting\footnote{Borrowing based on an underlying asset which is itself a debt.} allow banks to manage their day to day reserve requirement, by lending excess reserves and borrowing to make up shortfalls, and this also allows them to circumvent the full force of the reserve controls.
 This problem was also mentioned by Keynes in 1929\cite{keynes.1929}\footnote{Pages 234-243.} in a discussion on the effects of the different practices between the US Federal Reserve Banks, and the Bank of England in managing the bank rate and rediscounting.